The Social Genetic Model of Cognitive Development

 The Tripolar Ego-Alter-Object Perspective

-The studies of the mentioned psychologists on the evolving intellect aim at clearing the path for the shift from a bipolar ego-object psychology to a tripolar ego-alter-object psychology.
-This mutation is viewed as necessary because it is simply more in accordance with reality.
+Psychologists have conducted studies on the development of intellect with the goal of transitioning from bipolar ego-object psychology to tripolar ego-alter-object psychology.
+This shift is deemed necessary as it aligns better with reality.
 In other words, the thesis that regards cognitive development as a result of merely the child’s interaction with his or her environment – see Jean Piaget’s Theory of Cognitive Development – should be replaced with one that admits to the fact that in certain key moments of mental growth, cognitive acquisitions have their origin in the confrontational actions or opposing ideas that occur between individuals.

 The Main Postulates of the Theory